 National Insurance and the self-employed

-If you're , you normally pay Class 2 National Insurance contributions and usually Class 4 NICs as well.
+If you're self-employed, you normally pay Class 2 National Insurance contributions and usually Class 4 NICs as well.

-Class 3 national insurance contributions are those that you can pay voluntarily.
-See National Insurance rates for more details and 2013/14 rates.
+Class 3 National Insurance contributions are those that you can pay voluntarily.
+See National Insurance rates for more details and 2016/17 rates.

 National Insurance and students